idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+• The assumed location of the record in question, such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record availability may differ from official channels
+Third-party sites are not government-sponsored websites; record availability may differ from official channels.

 Both government websites and organizations may offer divorce and marriage records.
-Similarly, third party public record websites can also provide these types of records.
-But because third party organizations are not operated or sponsored by the government, record availability may vary.
-Further, marriage and divorce records are considered highly private and are often sealed, meaning availability of these types of records cannot be guaranteed.
+Similarly, third-party public record websites can provide these types of records.
+However, because third-party organizations are not operated or sponsored by the government, record availability may vary.
+Further, marriage and divorce records are considered highly private and are often sealed, meaning the availability of these types of records cannot be guaranteed.

 disclaimer